The BEST Kombucha Ratio for a Tasty Brew

 This is where you can really start to customize your brew to develop a flavor that you love!
 It’s important to choose organic tea leaves so that you can limit contaminants or chemicals.

-Both loose leaf tea and pre-packaged tea bags are acceptable, however I prefer loose leaf tea in a reusable tea bag.
+Both loose-leaf tea and pre-packaged tea bags are acceptable, however, I prefer loose-leaf tea.
 It’s often cheaper this way, plus I like that it’s a more sustainable option (no packaging!).

-You can make kombucha from the following types of teas, according to Cultures for Health:
+You can make kombucha from the following types of teas:

 • Black Tea – bold and fruity (don’t use Earl Grey or any others with flavoring/oils)

-• Oolong Tea – sweet, fruity and smooth; Oolong is my personal favorite (see link below)!
+• Oolong Tea – sweet, fruity, and smooth; Oolong is my personal favorite!

 • Green Tea – light and soft